petalv/snakebot/client/src/main/javascript/ReadMe.md

 ### Lesson 2: The only fence against the world is a thorough knowledge of it

 To be able to execute good moves you really need to understand the world your snake lives and grows in.
-Yes your goal is to survive and eat, if you did'nt know this already.
+Yes your goal is to survive and eat, if you didn't know this already.
 The *mapState* as mentioned above contains everything you really need to know.
 The *mapState::gameMap()*
 method  will give you access to all the game tiles, *::getTiles()*, and all the snake positions, *::getSnakeInfos()*.
 You are a God indeed.
 Use this data to gain a good view of the...snakepit or whatever you wish to call